 (f) indicate the fine provided for in Article 35c where the answers to the questions are incorrect or misleading information;

 (g) indicate the right to appeal the decision before the Board of Appeal and to have the decision reviewed by the Court of Justice of the European Union in accordance with Articles 60 and 61.
-(106 Balz, Berès, 636 Langen > )
+(106 Balz, Berès, 636 Langen > applies to Art.
+1, 2 & 3)

 4. Within a reasonable time limit set by the Authority, the relevant institutions and entities listed in paragraph 1 or their legal representatives shall supply the information requested.
 (107 Balz, Berès)